Affiliate links on Android Authority may earn us a commission. Learn more.

 The Chipolo One comes advertised with an impressive Bluetooth range of 200 feet.
 However, that’s almost impossible to achieve.
 You can’t have any interference of any kind — no trees, rocks, or walls.
 As soon as you introduce a barrier into the equation, the range drops to around 40 or 50 feet.

 Chipolo also complicates things when it comes to anti-stalking features.
 The Find My-based Chipolo One Spot will send you a notification on your iPhone if an unregistered Chipolo tracker is close to you for an extended time.
 This mirrors Apple’s AirTags.
 However, there aren’t any anti-stalking features for the regular Chipolo One to speak of.
-A Chipolo representative noted in a Reddit thread that the omission is “something we have to make a priority,” and hinted at a firmware update, but also noted that there is currently, “no set date” for any upgrades on this front.

 You’ll want to be extra careful around water, too, as the Chipolo One only bears an IPX5 rating.
 It should handle splashes without issue, but you may have trouble if it gets dropped in a lake or a pool.
 Tile’s top tags and the AirTag offer a little more protection here.